This set of Forming Questions and Answers for Freshers focuses on “Defects in Rolled Parts”.

 Explanation: Among the following internal structure defects, quevering is not any kind of a defect which can be regarded as an internal structure defect.

-3. Which of the following defect occurs because of bending of rolls?
+3. Which of the following defect occurs because of the bending of rolls?

 a) Zipper cracks